saleor/saleor-docs/docs/integrations/elasticsearch.md

 ## Data indexing

 Saleor uses [Django Elasticsearch DSL](https://github.com/sabricot/django-elasticsearch-dsl) as a wrapper for [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) to enable automatic indexing and sync.
-Indexes are defined in [documents](https://github.com/saleor/saleor/search/documents.py) file.
+Indexes are defined in the [documents](https://github.com/saleor/saleor/search/documents.py) file.
 Refer to documentation of above projects for help and tips.

-Initial search index can be created with the following command:
+The initial search index can be created with the following command:

 ```console
 $ python manage.py search_index --rebuild